 Economics as a discipline tries to improve the experience of humanity by seeking (constantly) to overcome the problems created by relative scarcity.
 Scarcity makes it necessary for economic decision making to allocate resources to best meet the needs and wants of society.
 Economic agents cannot have everything they want and usually have a limited income they can use to meet their desires.
-They also cannot work 24 hours per day and therefore need to allocate their scarce labour resource to that area of production that a) is within their skills set and b) will maximise their wellbeing (which may include, but is not totally limited to, the ability to purchase the goods and services that are available).
-Economics continually seeks to understand why humans make the choices they make and then tries to analyse the consequences of these choices for the economy as a whole and for a number of key stakeholders.
+They also cannot work 24 hours per day and therefore need to allocate their scarce labour resource to that area of production that a) is within their skills set and b) will maximise their wellbeing (which may include, but is Study tip